ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Introduction

 \section{Introduction}

-Federated learning (FL) is an emerging distributed learning framework that allows a group of distributed users (e.g., mobile devices) to collaboratively train a global model of size $L$ with their local private data, without sharing the data~\cite{mcmahan2017communication,kairouz2019advances,li2020federated}.
-Specifically, in a FL system with a central server and $N$ users, during each training iteration, the server sends the current state of the global model to the users.
-Receiving the global model, each user then trains a local update with its local data, and sends the local update to the server.
+\IEEEPARstart{F}{ederated learning} (FL) is an emerging distributed learning framework that allows a group of distributed users (e.g., mobile devices) to collaboratively train a global model with their local private data, without sharing the data~\cite{mcmahan2017communication,kairouz2019advances,li2020federated}.
+Specifically, in an FL system with a central server and several users, during each training iteration, the server sends the current state of the global model to the users.
+Receiving the global model, each user then calculates a local update with its local data, and sends the local update to the server.
 By aggregating the local updates, the server can update the global model for the next iteration.
 While the local datasets are not directly shared with the server, several studies have shown that a curious server can launch model inversion attacks to reveal information about the training data of the individual users from their local updates~\cite{zhu2020deep,geiping2020inverting}.
 Therefore, the key challenge to protect users' data privacy is to design \emph{secure aggregation} protocols, which allow the aggregation of the local updates to be computed without revealing each individual data.
-Moreover, as some users may randomly drop out of the aggregation process, the server should be able to robustly recover the aggregated local updates of the surviving users in a privacy-preserving manner.
+Moreover, as some users may randomly drop out of the aggregation process (due to low batteries or unstable connections), the server should be able to robustly recover the aggregated local updates of the surviving users in a privacy-preserving manner.